procf/colloid-morse-calc/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/procf/colloid-morse-calc/HEAD)

 ## What is it?
-**colloid-morse-calc** is an interactive Python script for calculating the Morse Potential from experimental values. <br>
+**colloid-morse-calc** is a Python script for calculating the Morse Potential from experimental values. <br>
 Have you ever wanted to replicate a specific colloidal depletion gel in simulation?
 This can help! <br>
 See more info about assumptions and limitations below.

 ## Documentation
-This code uses experimental details about a depletion-based spherical-colloid system to calculate parameters for the Morse Potential and related MD simulation values.
+This code uses experimental details about a depletion-based spherical-colloid system to calculate the effective Morse Potential and related MD simulation parameters.

 **A standard simulation with Morse Potential assumes that your particles are stabilized to behave like hard spheres.** They are not sticky or patchy, they do not interact with each other outside of depletion, their surface charge (including charge from any surface coating or polymer brush) is balanced by added salt, etc.